JonathanReeve/jonreeve.com/_posts/2013-05-10-announcing-annotweet-a-concept-for-a-decentralized-literary-annotation-protocol.markdown

  * What circles does the blackbird mark, exactly? #WallaceStevens #iog85j:p94P2
    - The Collected Poems of Wallace Stevens, "Thirteen Ways of Looking at a Blackbird," page 94, second stanza.

-##Here are some of the advantages of AnnoTweeting:
+##Here are some of the advantages of Annotagging:
  * It’s decentralized, so it’s not contingent on any one particular institution or website.
  * Annotations are owned by their writers, not by the website that hosts them.
- * AnnoTags are mostly human-readable.
+ * Annotags are mostly human-readable.
 Once you know the code for your book, it’s easy to figure out what “p54” means (hint: it’s page 54).
- * AnnoTweeting allows you to comment on both paper books and ebooks, and refer to specific editions when necessary.
+ * Annotagging allows you to comment on both paper books and ebooks, and refer to specific editions when necessary.
- * You don’t even need a computer to annoTweet.
+ * You don’t even need a computer to annotweet.
 Just send an SMS to your twitter account.
  * No registration necessary, provided you already have an account on twitter or identi.ca.
  * If you use AnnoTags in your blog posts, you aren’t restricted to the 140-character limit of microblogging platforms.
 You can even AnnoTag your scholarly papers.

 ##Future Applications
 There are lots of ways that apps could interface with this type of protocol.
 Here are some ideas:

- * A webapp to generate AnnoTags, allowing the user to look up books by author, title, or ISBN, and generate AnnoTags from them.
+ * A webapp to generate Annotags, allowing the user to look up books by author, title, or ISBN, and generate AnnoTags from them.
- * A webapp to aggregate AnnoTweets and display them in the margins of an etext, so that users can read an etext online and see what people have tweeted about it.
+ * A webapp to aggregate Annotweets and display them in the margins of an etext, so that users can read an etext online and see what people have tweeted about it.
 Tweets that are line-specific will appear right next to those lines in the etext.
  * A mobile webapp or native mobile app (i.e. an Android app) that can generate AnnoTags, and maybe even scan book barcodes using one's smartphone camera.
  * A script that can expand AnnoTags to regular MLA-compliant bibliographic entries.
  * A browser extension (i.e. a Firefox plugin) that automatically generates AnnoTags for books when you visit a book page on Amazon or Worldcat.